Table of Contents

 6. No hard-selling

 It is true that to make an impact and be matched with the right opportunity, you have to sell your personal brand.
-What makes a real difference is the way you do it.
+What makes a real difference is a way you do it.
 Are you being pushy and aggressive?
 Do you sound desperate?
 Are you reaching out to the same person repeatedly, irrespective of their disinterest in your conversation?
 Well, if the answer to each question is yes, you may want to reconsider your approach.

-Successful sales on LinkedIn depends on building and nurturing relationships.
+Successful sales on LinkedIn depend on building and nurturing relationships.
 Everyone you make contact with on LinkedIn would not be interested in responding to or helping you.
 You need to make sure that you identify the signs of interest or disinterest and proceed accordingly.
 If you try to oversell yourself to someone, they may end up removing you from their network.
 Research has found this to be one of the core reasons for recruiters not accepting connection requests.
 Your message should be respectful and should help you stand out from the crowd.

 Creating an optimized LinkedIn profile will not only lead to a stronger network but can also lead to job opportunities that you’ve been dreaming of.
 It is predicted that LinkedIn will grow as big as Facebook, YouTube, and Instagram.
 That is why it is essential to keep your LinkedIn profile up-to-date and in line with the industry’s best practices.
 Let your LinkedIn profile demonstrate the value you are capable of adding to your target employers.
 Do more with your LinkedIn!